Sanjit-M/City-Day-Navigator/README.md

 ```

 Notes:
+- EXPORT is available only in interactive mode and saves to the current working directory.
 - Interactive sessions automatically use a session_id so follow‑ups refine/compare the same plan.
 - Pure FX follow‑ups (e.g., “convert 200 USD to JPY”) short‑circuit planning and only return the conversion.
 - Determinism: for the same prompt/context, stop order and ETAs are stable (models at temperature 0, deterministic nearby sorting, and a plan/ETA cache).